 According to the most recent statistics from the Federal Aviation Administration, “air/airport cases involving lithium batteries transported as cargo or baggage” occur on average once every 50 days.
 One of the most common incidents occurs when a passenger’s electronic device slips down the side of the seat, and the passenger attempts to reposition the seat to grab it.
 Unfortunately, in the majority of cases, the PED crushes and ignites.
 As a result, it is recommended that you avoid relocating the seat and alert the crew.

 Furthermore, Emirates was not immune to these kinds of incidents and had a history of unpleasant experiences.
 For example, in 2010, one of their UPS planes crashed, killing many crew members.
 Later, it was discovered that the smoke-detection systems failed to alert the crew on time and that the fire’s heat damaged the crew’s oxygen supply.
-On the other hand, toxic smoke began to fill the cabin within three minutes of the initial alarm, blocking the pilot’s vision of the controls and terrain, resulting in the tragedy.
+On the other hand, toxic smoke began to fill the cabin within three minutes of the initial alarm, blocking the pilot’s vision of the controls and terrain, and resulting in the tragedy.

 Keep in mind the airline’s rules and regulations, particularly those related to batteries, because you may be required to leave your expensive equipment at the airport.
 We recommend reading: Can you bring portable chargers on a plane?
 3 TSA rules you need to know in case you’re interested in learning more about Transportation Security Administration (TSA) regulations.